pulumi/docs/content/docs/reference/pkg/equinix-metal/getprojectsshkey.md

 ---
 title: "GetProjectSshKey"
-title_tag: "Function GetProjectSshKey | Package equinix-metal"
+title_tag: "Function GetProjectSshKey | Package Equinix Metal"
-meta_desc: "Explore the GetProjectSshKey function of the equinix-metal package, including examples, input properties, output properties, and supporting types.
+meta_desc: "Explore the GetProjectSshKey function of the Equinix Metal package, including examples, input properties, output properties, and supporting types.
 Use this datasource to retrieve attributes of a Project SSH Key API resource."
 ---